DNS Security Solutions

 Cisco Umbrella DNS: Secure the protocol

-DNSSEC was one of the very first things we started to implement, and it is a lot older than many assume.
+DNSSEC was one of the first things we started implementing, which is much older than many assume.
 The first talks about DNSEEC were in the early 1990s.
 It is a way to ensure that you know that a record you get back has not been tampered with and that the server you are talking to is the server you intend to talk to.
 All of this is done with PKI.

 Public Key Infrastructure (PKI)